Interdisciplinary research projects

 CLIMAWARE (Change Impacts on Future Availability of WAter REsources and Hydro-Geological Risks (UNITN project, in cooperation with DICAM, Department of Civil, Enviromental and Mechanic Engineering)

-Research team: Andrea Fracasso, Marco Pertile, Stefano Schiavo
+Leading team: Andrea Fracasso, Marco Pertile, Stefano Schiavo

 Post-doc Fellows: Paolo Turrini, Martina Sartori